-- 1. Each student participating in on-campus instruction will be provided access to CDPH approved masks while on campus.
+- 1. Each student participating in on-campus instruction will be provided access to CDPH-approved masks while on campus.
 Students are welcome to use their own face coverings provided that they meet CDPH guidelines which are the following: - Face coverings should be at least 3 layers in thickness See: CDPH "Get The Most Out Of Masking" - Should fit snugly over the nose and chin without sliding down the face. - The mask should be free of gaps on the side, bottom, or top. - 2.
-Each classroom is provided one or more of the following: Hand washing station, hand sanitizer dispenser, and hand sanitizer pump bottle along with alcohol-based wipes as needed.
+Each classroom is provided one or more of the following: Hand washing station, hand sanitizer dispenser, and/or hand sanitizer pump bottle along with alcohol- based wipes as needed.

-3. What supplies has PGUSD provided to staff members so to ensure their health and safety?
+3. What supplies has PGUSD provided to staff members to ensure their health and safety?

-- Each staff member is provided with cloth face coverings, disposable face coverings, and as requested, KN95 masks and face shields.
-Designated staff in the Health, Special Education, and Main Office departments have access to additional PPE such as transparent window masks, disposable gowns, and disposable gloves. - 2.
+- 1. Each staff member is provided with cloth, surgical, and KN95 masks as requested.
+Additional PPE such as transparent window masks, disposable gowns, face shields, and disposable gloves are also available. - 2.
 Staff are welcome to use their own face coverings provided that they meet CDPH guidelines which state that face coverings should be at least 3 layers in thickness.
 They should fit snugly over the nose and chin without sliding down the face and be free from gaps on the sides, bottom, and top.